ooni/spec/test-descriptions/web-connectivity.md

 As the web connectivity test connects to tested websites (through the previous step), it sends requests through the HTTP protocol to the servers which are hosting those websites.
-A server normally responds to an HTTP GET request with the content of the website that it is hosting.
+A server normally responds to an HTTP GET request with the content of the webpage that is requested.

 ## Comparison of results: Identifying censorship